HalfBPrince/HalfBPrince/README.md

-PS: Pfp art by NecroSick .
+PS: Pfp art by JoyTheArtist on Artfight.
+Thank you so much!
+I love it.